frei480/knowledge-base/io.md

 memory_map : boolean, default False

 : If a filepath is provided for `filepath_or_buffer`, map the file
     object directly onto memory and access the data directly from there.
     Using this option can improve performance because there is no longer any I/O overhead.

-#### NA and missing data handling
+#### NA and Missing Data Handling

 na_values : scalar, str, list-like, or dict, default `None`

 : Additional strings to recognize as NA/NaN.
 If dict passed, specific
     per-column NA values.
 See
     `na values const <io.navaluesconst>`{.interpreted-text role="ref"}
     below for a list of the values interpreted as NaN by default.

 keep_default_na : boolean, default `True`

 : Whether or not to include the default NaN values when parsing the
     data.
 Depending on whether `na_values` is passed in, the behavior is as follows: